i3visio/osrframework/HACKING.md

 ```

 You're almost there.
 You can now go to your project's website (`http://github.com/osrframework_contributor/osrframework`) and click in the `Pulls` tab or going directly to it by appending `pulls` to your forked URL, something similar to `https://github.com/osrframework_contributor/osrframework/pulls`.
 Then provide there as much detail as you can about the contents of the pull request and shortly we will evaluate the changes and pushed it upstream.

+NOTE: a similar procedure can be performed to add new patterns to entify.py.

 Style guide
 -----------